janw-me/default-featured-image/readme.txt

 2. The media manager will start with the current selected image

 == Changelog ==
+= 1.7.2 =
+* Added extra context to a translation as suggested by [Alex Lion](https://wordpress.org/support/topic/i18n-issue-14/)

 = 1.7.1 =
 * Fixed weird SVN deployment bug.